-2. An Early Resolution Officer (ERO) will ensure all necessary information has been received from the applicant and will attempt informal resolution between the parties.
+- An Intake Officer (IO) will ensure all necessary information has been received from the applicant and will attempt informal resolution between the parties.

-3. If no informal resolution is achieved, the ERO will send out notification letters to all parties advising that our office will conduct a review.
-The letter will include a request for all submissions and materials from all parties in 14 calendar days, preferably in electronic format.
+- If no informal resolution is achieved, the IO will send out notification letters to all parties advising that our office will conduct a review.
+The letter will include a request for all submissions and materials from all parties in 30 calendar days, preferably in electronic format.
 The file is then assigned to an Analyst.

-4. The Analyst will ensure all submissions and materials requested arrive in 14 calendar days (this can be negotiable):
+- The Analyst will ensure all submissions and materials requested arrive in 30 calendar days (this can be extended in certain circumstances):

-a.
-Analyst will share Index of Records with applicant, if applicable.
-Analyst may attempt to narrow scope of the review.
+- If the public body agrees, the Analyst will share the index of records with the applicant, if applicable.
+The Analyst may attempt to narrow scope of the review.

-b.
-If materials are not received in 14 calendar days – the escalation guideline for the Analyst is as follows:
+- If materials are not received in 30 calendar days, the escalation guideline for the Analyst is as follows:

-ii.
-Analyst will escalate to Director of Compliance (DOC) – DOC will attempt to get materials within a 7 calendar days before escalating it to the Commissioner, if necessary;
+- The Analyst will escalate to Director of Compliance (DoC) – the DoC will attempt to get materials within seven calendar days before escalating it to the Deputy Commissioner (DC).

-5. The Analyst will review materials received – do some initial analysis and meet with the Commissioner and DOC to discuss direction of review.
+- The Analyst will review materials received – do some initial analysis, ask questions of the local authority or others and may meet with the Commissioner, the DC and the DoC to discuss direction of review.

-6. Following the meeting, the Analyst will prepare a draft report and send it to the local authority via email requesting a response in 7 calendar days.
-This has the potential to change a finding or recommendation.
-Once a final outcome is reached, the Analyst will complete the Report and provide it to the Commissioner for approval.
+- Following the meeting, the Analyst will prepare a draft report and send it to the local authority via email (password protected) requesting a response in seven calendar days.
+The local authority is asked to identify factual errors.
+Once a final outcome is reached, the Analyst will complete the report and provide it to the Commissioner for approval.

-7. The Analyst will then email the final Report to the applicant and the local authority in PDF format via email.
-The Report is now issued.
+- The Analyst will then email the final report to the applicant and the local authority and any engaged third parties via email.
+The report is now issued.

-8. Reports will be posted to the IPC website within 3-5 calendar days of issuance.
-The report may be posted sooner if there is inquiries from media.
+- Reports will be posted to the IPC website within three to five calendar days of issuance.
+The report may be posted sooner if there are inquiries from the media.

-9. The local authority will provide a response to our office and the applicant in 30 calendar days.
-Regarding whether or not it will comply with the Commissioner’s recommendations.
+- The local authority will provide a response to our office and the applicant in 30 calendar days regarding whether or not it will comply with the Commissioner’s recommendations.